Lazar Hloba Park: History

-Under the permanent leadership of General Ivan Nikitich Inzov, the committee operated until 1843.
+Under the permanent leadership of General Ivan Inzov, the committee operated until 1843.
 The garden's species collection grows throughout this time, reaching 945 plant genera in 1837, and 20,000 seedlings are sold annually.
 The park and the Poltava School of Horticulture were included under the newly established Ministry of State Property in 1837.
 Though the school that served as its foundation lasted until 1858, the Katerynoslav Botanical Garden is progressively deteriorating since the death of its founder in 1848.

 AIn 1869, the Treasury Garden was renamed the City Garden.
 For this reason, the western portion was divided and made inaccessible to the public in 1895, becoming the Technical Garden, while the remaining portion remained urban and open to all visitors.
 The technical section was leased, research spaces and greenhouses remained, and a gardening school reopened.
 A tiny lake inside the park's boundaries grew during the 1800s as a result of water from the nearby lake freezing over at the location of the present-day Lake Market.

 On the reclaimed portions of the garden and the Lutheran Church, a Catholic Church was constructed in the 1860s and 1870s.
 The English Club was leased by the City Garden in the start of the 1800s, and a summer theater was constructed on the club's location in 1904.
 The garden, which was normally peaceful, became the scene of protests and demonstrations during the 1905 revolution.
 Thousands of laborers and soldiers gathered here on 19 October 1905.
 On the site of the park, which is now the Dnipro Academic Drama and Comedy Theater, Winter Theater was constructed in 1907.